-Probate estates can be big or very small.
-Probate involves getting a Judge’s permission, through Court proceedings, in order to distribute a deceased person’s assets and belongings.
-Probate Court permission may be required to transfer a deceased individual’s real property.
+Probate involves getting a Judge’s permission, through Probate Court proceedings, in order to distribute a deceased person’s belongings.
+Probate Court permission is often required to transfer a deceased person’s real property when the deed is in his or her name only.

 Probate is the legal process by which a deceased person’s Last Will and Testament is proved valid and then to distribute the person’s estate in accordance with the instructions in their Last Will and Testament.
 If the Will is invalid, or if there is no Will to provide to the Probate court, then the deceased person’s assets are distributed in accordance with the Intestacy laws of the State of Oklahoma.
 Probate can be time consuming and costly for your loved ones.
 There are, however, ways to avoid probate by careful advanced planning.
 Learn more about what you can do now to avoid probate in the future.